sigasi/sigasi_insights/content/manual/tools.md

 compiler incrementally and only recompiles design files that need recompilation.

-All output from external compilers is logged in Sigasi Studio’s console view for your convenience.
+All output from external compilers is logged in Sigasi Studio's console view for your convenience.
 Paths to your design files are automatically converted to hyperlinks to ease naviation.